 What Does “Wealthy” Mean?

-According to recent data from Schwab’s 2021 Modern Wealth Survey, being wealthy required an average net worth of $1.9 million dollars or more in 2021.
-That’s down from the $2.6 million in net worth that was required to be considered wealthy in 2020, which just goes to show how relative this term really is.
+According to recent data from Schwab’s 2023 Modern Wealth Survey, being wealthy required an average net worth of $2.2 million dollars or more in 2023.
+That’s higher than the $1.9 million in net worth that was required to be considered wealthy in 2022.

 While “wealthy” people also earn a lot of money, they handle their finances in a totally different way.
 For example, wealthy people focus on buying income-producing assets instead of depreciating assets.
 And they sure as heck don’t blow all their extra money at the mall.